docksal/docksal/docs/content/tools/pull.md

 ```

 {{% notice warning %}}
-Due to limitations with WP-CLI file syncing is not supported for `wordpress`
+Due to limitations with WP-CLI, file syncing is not supported for `wordpress`
 at this time.
-Please check back later as we are in the middle of
-working on this feature.
+Please check back later as we are working on this feature.
 {{% /notice %}}

 ## Pulling All

-When no options are provided `fin pull` will run through all items
+When no options are provided, `fin pull` will run through all items
 (code, db, and files) and pull from the provided hosting environment.
 All of the arguments will be passed through to the appropriate assets.